-Sensitization to food only without concurrent aeroallergen sensitization at 6 months was associated with a reduction in post-BD FEV1/FVC ratio at 18 years (Figure 4).
-Also, co-sensitization to food and aeroallergen at 12 months was related to reduced post-BD FEV1/FVC ratio at 18 years and co-sensitization to food and aeroallergen at 24 months was related to reduced post-BD FEV1/FVC ratio at 15 years (Figure 4).
+Sensitization to food only without concurrent aeroallergen sensitization at 6 months and degree of sensitization food were associated with a reduction in post-BD FEV1/FVC ratio at 18 years (Figure 4 and Tables E6 & E8).
+Also, co-sensitization to food and aeroallergen at 12 months was related to reduced post-BD FEV1/FVC ratio at 18 years, and at 24 months was related to reduced post-BD FEV1/FVC ratio at 15 years (Figure 4).
 In contrast, sensitization to aeroallergen only at any time point was not associated with post-BD FEV1/FVC ratio at 15 or 18 years (Figure 4) “see Table E3 in the Online Repository”.

 Sensitization and pre- and post-BD FVC

-Sensitization to food and/or concurrent aeroallergen at any tested time point was not related to FVC in adolescence, with exception of food without aeroallergen sensitization at 12 months and pre-BD FVC at 12 years (-144ml; 95% CI -271ml, -16 ml) “see Table E4 in the Online Repository”.
+Sensitization to food and/or concurrent aeroallergen at any tested time point was not related to FVC in adolescence, with exception of food without aeroallergen sensitization at 12 months and pre-BD FVC at 12 years (-144ml; 95% CI -271ml, -16 ml) (Table E4 in the Online Repository).

 Interaction with concurrent asthma, personal smoking, family history of atopy (in LISAplus) and formula allocation (in MACS)